Hyderabadi Dahi Bhindi Masala

 1 tbsp Oil

-Sprinkle little salt to okra pieces and mix well.
+- Sprinkle little salt to okra pieces and mix well.
 Keep it aside for half an hour.
-This helps in reducing the sliminess while frying the okra.
-This step is optional.
+This helps in reducing the sliminess while pan frying the okra.
+This step is optional but recommend.

-Heat 1-2 tbsp of oil in a pan and add okra pieces to it.
-Fry them continuously at high flame till they turn brown retaining their crispiness, about 7-10 mins.
-Alternatively you can also deep fry them but I prefer pan frying for healthy option.
+- Heat 2 tbsp of oil in a pan and add okra pieces to it.
+Fry them continuously at medium to high flame till they turn brown retaining their crispiness, about 7-10 mins.
+Alternatively you can deep fry them but I prefer pan frying for healthy option.
 Transfer these fried okras to a plate lined with kitchen/paper towel and keep them aside till needed.

-Heat oil in a pan and add mustard seeds to it.
+- Heat 1 tbsp oil in a pan and add mustard seeds to it.
 When mustard starts to pop and splutter, add cumin seeds, urad dal, dry red chillies, hing and curry leaves and sauté it for a minute till cumin seeds and dal turns golden brown in colour.

-Now add finely chopped onions and fry till they turn light golden.
+- Now add finely chopped onions and fry till they turn light golden, about 1-2 mins.
 Add ginger-garlic paste and fry for another minute till their raw smell disappears and onion turns golden brown.
-Now add all the dry masalas (garam/kitchen king masala, red chilli powder, amchur, turmeric and coriander powder) along with Kasuri Methi and fry for a minute in low heat.

 Very interesting recipe.I am happy to try something new like this hyderabadi dahi bhindi masala.